wazuh/wazuh-documentation/source/installation-guide/index.rst

 Wazuh agent deployment
 ----------------------

 The :ref:`Wazuh agent <wazuh_agent>` is a single and lightweight monitoring software.
-It is a multi-platform component that runs on Linux, Windows, macOS, and other operating systems.
+It is a multi-platform component that can be deployed to laptops, desktops, servers, cloud instances, containers, or virtual machines.
 It provides visibility into the endpoint's security by collecting critical system and application records, inventory data, and detecting potential anomalies.

-The Wazuh agent can be deployed to laptops, desktops, servers, cloud instances, containers, or virtual machines.
-The agent helps to protect your system by providing threat prevention, detection, and response capabilities.
-It is also used to collect different types of system and application data that it forwards to the :ref:`Wazuh server <wazuh_server>` through an encrypted and authenticated channel.

 If the Wazuh central components are already installed in your environment, select your operating system below and follow the installation steps to deploy the agent into the endpoints.